 It seems every year we sit here eagerly awaiting the latest from GoPro.
 Year after year the brand delivers with a bar-raising product that pushes the boundaries in action camera technology.
-Upon launch, the Hero 10 Black appeared visually similar to the Hero 9 Black model it replaces, however, a few key improvements to the image processor results in a far better viewing experience for the user with 4K@120fps and 5.3K@60fps capable recording.
+Upon launch, the Hero 10 Black appeared visually similar to the Hero 9 Black model it replaces, however, a few key improvements to the image processor results in a far better viewing experience for the user with [email protected] and [email protected] capable recording.

 We’ve been using the latest camera for the last month and put together a few practical thoughts in the review below.
 We shot everything from mountain bikes to sports cars and even tried our hand at a little vlogging along the way.
 Let’s check it out.